 Yet the CEO was looking even further outward with the electric carmaker.
 Musk added he wants to design "original car[s]" and declared Tesla will open a design center in China to do just that.
 This design center will produce designs for future Tesla cars to be sold around the world, which Musk said after he complimented Chinese art and noted the world would likely appreciate the country's local design ethos.

 Tesla hasn't said if any of the locally made Model 3 or Model Y cars will be exported to the US.
-The Shanghai factory is the company's first production facility outside of its domestic market, though plans for another foreign plant are.
+The Shanghai factory is the company's first production facility outside of its domestic market, though plans for another foreign plant are underway in Germany.

 Mass deliveries of the Model 3 will continue in China as Tesla opened order books back in October.
-The electric sedan costs as little as $43,080 at current exchange rates after government incentives and afor the Model 3.
+The electric sedan costs as little as $43,080 at current exchange rates after government incentives and a recent price decrease for the Model 3.